Types of epidemiologists and salary comparison

 Disaster response is another important area of work for field epidemiologists.
 They visit the source of global outbreaks and help local public health officials administer effective disease prevention strategies.

-Field epidemiologists often work for government organizations like the Centers for Disease Control and Prevention or global organizations like the World Health Organization.
+Field epidemiologists might work for government organizations like the Centers for Disease Control and Prevention or global organizations like the World Health Organization.

-This relatively new field of study combines molecular biology with epidemiology.
-Molecular epidemiologists study the complex interplay between cells, proteins and genes to find the root causes of diseases and seek strategies to prevent their transmission.
+This field of study combines molecular biology with epidemiology.
+Molecular epidemiologists study the complex interplay between cells, proteins, and genes to find the root causes of diseases and seek strategies to prevent their transmission.

 This type of research uses molecules and genes to identify risk factors that cause and spread disease.
 For example, do genes impact people’s susceptibility to obesity and comorbid conditions like Type 2 diabetes or heart disease?
 What does exposure to air pollution combined with biomarkers tell us about the origin and causation of cancer?

-Molecular biologists typically work in pharmaceuticals, biotech, academia or government.
+Molecular biologists typically work in pharmaceuticals, biotech, academia, or the government.

-These specialized types of epidemiologists, also called epizootiologists or epizoologists, study patterns of disease spread in animal species.
+These specialized types of epidemiologists study patterns of disease spread in animal species.
 Veterinary epidemiologists use field principles and best practices to analyze and implement disease control measures among animal populations.

 Similar to medical epidemiologists, veterinary epidemiologists are specialized veterinarians.
 They have a doctor of veterinary medicine degree in addition to a master’s in public health or a related field.
 Many individuals also pursue postgraduate fellowships and education in this field.

-Veterinary epidemiologists may work for private industry, scientific research and/or for state or federal government agencies, such as the Food and Drug Administration.
+Veterinary epidemiologists may work for private industry, scientific research, or for state or federal government agencies, such as the Food and Drug Administration.
 Often, they work to ensure a safe food supply for humans by limiting illness among farm livestock.

 The University of North Carolina at Chapel Hill